deverick1/deverick1/README.md

 ## Hello World  <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px"> It's Erick!

 Hi there, my name is Erick and I'm from Argentina.
-I'm a Backend developer with a deep love for Java.
+I'm a backend developer with a deep love for Java.
 I'm passionate about technology and always open to collaborating on innovative projects and ideas.
+I enjoy designing scalable backend systems and clean API architectures.

 Contact me here: